vmware/container-service-extension/docs/cse3_0/KNOWN_ISSUES.md

 implement.
 Until then, please choose one of below workarounds to avert this problem if the need arises.

-* Give access to only master & worker nodes of the cluster by adding individual IPs of the nodes into /etc/exports file on NFS server.
+* Give access to only control plane & worker nodes of the cluster by adding individual IPs of the nodes into /etc/exports file on NFS server.
     * Create and run a script periodically which retrieves IPs of nodes in the cluster and then add them to NFS server access list (/etc/exports).